thruthesky/extended/README.md

 - `Extended` uses `Get` package as its dependency that means, the app must use `GetMaterialApp` (not `MaterialApp`).

+## Coding Guideline

+### Naming

+- Widgets that extends existing Material widgets begin with `Extended`.
+For instnace `ExtendedColumn`.
+These widgets are called `extended widgets`.
+Most extended widgets support its orignal widget's properties.
+- Widgets that works similiar to exising Material widgets but completely rebuilt and work differently are called `copy widget` and those also begin with `Extended`.
+For instance, `ExtendedListTile`.
+The original `ListTile` has some constraints about sizing `leading` and `trailing` options and `ExtendedListTile` has no limitaion on those propertiles.
+But copy widgets may not support all the properties of original widget.

 ## Features

 ### Common properties